clustermarket/fuzzybear/README.md

 License
 -------

-All code and documentation are licensed under the MIT license.
+All code and documentation are licensed under the MIT license, although permission is not granted for using this code as a sample data for training machine learning networks.